 Crystal-clear, pristine lakes form a big part of the quintessential holiday – kiwi style.
-Whether it’s swimming, kayaking, jet boating or walking on the shores, New Zealand’s lakes are unique and much-loved.
-At MoaTrek, we’ve grown up with Christmas holidays lake-side – and, as a result, we have a few firm favourites.
+Whether it’s swimming, kayaking, jet boating or walking on the shores, at MoaTrek we’ve grown up with Christmas holidays lake-side and as a result, we have a few firm favourites.
 From the lakes of Rotorua, steeped in Maori legends, to the Middle-earth like lakes of Central Otago and Franz Josef, a New Zealand vacation wouldn’t be the same without the opportunity to enjoy these beautiful landscapes.
-Read on to discover the best ways to experience these places for yourself.

 This gorgeous North Island lake is one of many in the Rotorua region and has its own special charm.
 Pristine waters are cradled amongst rolling hill country that thrives with native birdlife and healthy forests.
 Created as the result of a volcanic eruption around 240,000 years ago, legend has it that Lake Rotoiti was discovered by a local Maori explorer, Henga.
 As a result, for hundreds of years Lake Rotoiti has been the home and food source of the local Te Arawa tribe.